 - Experian National Equivalency Score – Similar to a traditional FICO model, scores can range between 360 to 840, with 840 being the best.
 Alternatively, it has a seperate scoring method of 0-1000 used to demonstrate the risk of delinquency.
 Under this method, a score of 100 would reflect a 10 percent chance of delinquency over the next two years.
 Meanwhile, a score of 500, would indicate a 50% chance of delinquency.

 As a borrower, you unfortunately don’t get a choice as to which credit scoring model will be used by your lender.
 However, you can take steps to better your credit with all models by demonstrating responsible financial activity.
-For example, checking your credit report for errors, paying your bills on time, and getting your credit utilization down to 30 percent or less are great ways to improve your scores.
-If you’re not sure where your credit stands or how you can increase your scores with all 3 bureaus, click below to access your free credit score and report.
+For example, checking your credit report for errors, paying your bills on time, and getting your credit utilization down to 30 percent or less are great ways to improve your credit health.

 [www.transunion.com] | [www.investopedia.com] | [www.forbes.com] | [www.forbes.com] | [www.forbes.com] | [www.magnifymoney.com] | [www.debt.org] | [www.debt.org] | [www.investopedia.com] | [www.doctorofcredit.com]